Fundacion-de-Neurociencias/GeneForgeLang/examples/gfl-genesis/plugins/gfl-crispr-evaluator/README.md

 ## Plugin Interface

-Implements the `AnalyzerPlugin` interface from GFL.
+Implements the `BaseGFLPlugin` interface from GFL.

 ### Input
 - List of gRNA sequences